BertanPank/iyzico-Datathon-13th-Place/README.md

 [EN]

-The code is extremely cluttered and contains many ideas that are both used and unused.
+The code is extremely dirty and contains many ideas that are both used and unused.

 The ideas might be useful, but if you're looking for clean code, I would advise staying away from this repo :D